 A cat could be exposed to these fungal spores by encountering another cat with ringworm.
 This is more likely if your cat wanders outside.
 There is no way of knowing who or what they’ll meet.

 It’s not just cats that carry the ringworm fungi, though.
-A human petting a cat with ringworm could pass it on.
+A human petting a cat with ringworm could pass it on a pet.
 Similarly, the same strain of fungi is shared between cats and dogs.

 The spores can also become trapped in furniture.
-If you have a ringworm outbreak in your home, it’s pivotal that you wash and clean everything.
+If you have a ringworm outbreak in your home, it’s crucial that you wash and clean everything in your property.

 What Happens When a Cat Gets Ringworm?